bryantxy/academic-kickstart/content/post/anatomy-of-a-high-performance-convolution/index.md

 projects: []
 ---

-On my not-too-shabby laptop, I can run most common CNN models in (at most) a 10-100 milliseconds, with libraries like TensorFlow.
+On my not-too-shabby laptop CPU, I can run most common CNN models in (at most) 10-100 milliseconds, with libraries like TensorFlow.
 In 2019, even a smartphone can run "heavy" CNN models (like ResNet) in less than half a second.
 So imagine my surprise when I timed my own simple implementation of a convolution layer and found that it took over *2 seconds* for a single layer!

 It's no surprise that modern deep-learning libraries have production-level, highly-optimized implementations of most operations.
 But just what is the black magic that these libraries use that we mere mortals don't?
 How are they able to improve performance by 100x?
 What exactly does one do to "optimize" or accelerate neural networks operations?
 These are questions I often asked (and get asked) when talking about high-performance/efficient DNNs.

 In this post, I'll attempt to walk you through how a layer like convolution is implemented in DNN libraries.
-Not only is it one of the most common and heaviest operations in many DNN models, I also find the case of convolution to be particularly representative of the kind of tricks that go into these high-performance implementations -- a little of bit of algorithmic cleverness and a lot of tuning and careful exploitation of low-level architecture.
+Not only is it one of the most common and heaviest operations in many DNN models, I also find the case of convolution to be particularly representative of the kind of tricks that go into these high-performance implementations -- a little of bit of algorithmic cleverness and a lot of careful tuning and exploitation of low-level architecture.

 A lot of what I cover here is from the seminal paper [*"Anatomy of a high-performance matrix multiplication"*](https://www.cs.utexas.edu/~flame/pubs/GotoTOMS_revision.pdf) by Goto et al. which formed the basis for the algorithms used in linear algebra libraries like OpenBLAS; and these helpful tutorial from [Dr. Stefan Hadjis](https://cs.stanford.edu/people/shadjis/blas.html) and [Chris Rose](https://www.whatsacreel.net).